 - an original passport size and style photograph placed on white paper for the Notary Public to sign and seal.
 See an example here.

 - a notarized copy of your birth certificate.

 You must submit a notarized copy of a name change certificate if the name on your application does not match the name on your birth certificate.

-4. a notarized statement of eight declarations as outlined in item ten of the Application for Registration and Initial Licensure for Graduate of a Faculty of Pharmacy Outside of Canada.
+- a notarized statement of nine declarations as outlined in item ten of the Application for Registration and Initial Licensure for Graduate of a Faculty of Pharmacy Outside of Canada.
 Please use the following document to submit these declarations: Notarized Statement for Registration and Initial Licensure for Graduates of a Faculty of Pharmacy Outside of Canada.